 As we go up, I want to change the exercise a bit and go on woaw and extend the range: 1-2-3-4-5-4-3-2-1.

-4. Closing the vocal cords: u-oh and ngya
+Exercise 4.
+Closing the vocal cords: u-oh and ngya

 10:30 in the above video.
 The uh-oh exercise is here to help us close our vocal cords.
 To do it properly think minimal effort.
 Don't go big.
 First say the uh-oh and then do an exercise with it.
 When it's time to sing don't start "singing", don't think of making a singing sound.
 Instead, just say uh-oh on a certain pitch.
 Don't try to make it pretty.
 Another way to close your vocal cords AND have some twang in your voice (twang is a bright, almost squeaky quality which all good singers use), is by saying ngya.
 As you go up, make sure you don't make the first ng too long, or this will stop your airflow and add pressure.

-4. Sing on Five Italian vowels A/E/I/O/U
+Exercise 5.
+Sing on Five Italian vowels A/E/I/O/U

 15:08 in the above video.
 First say the 5 vowels legato (connected, without breaks).
 Then do that on the notes.
 When we go higher, we'll change the vowel order to I/E/A/O/U. the melody changes, too, check the video!

-I'm warmed up!
+I'm warmed up to sing for real!
 What's next?

 Well, NOW you are ready to really improve your technique.
 Check out the related article that sums up all vocal exercises, all about a separate function of your voice: chest voice, head voice, mixed voice, you name it.